TAGISWILD/SecureDataxChange/README.md

-## Welcome to SecureDataxChange
+# Welcome to SecureDataxChange

-You Can Directly Share Any Private Files Just By Encrypting It Through Our Very Free Software.
+You Can Directly Share Any Private Files Just By Encrypting It Through Our Very Free And Simple Software.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+## What Is Data Exchange?

+Data Exchange doesn't mean that it must be very High level data sharing it can bue also at low level For Eg- Sharing Private photos videos and also confidential documents.

+No One Can open or read them not even AYSOAT.
 ```markdown
 Syntax highlighted code block